 Having to reset a boss fight like this is frustrating.
 It’s not the boss that kills Airoheart, it’s the tiny targets with nebulous hit boxes and the videogame’s own refusal to replenish vital resources which does the job.
 I also encounter at least one situation where Airoheart becomes trapped in a dungeon section with no way forward or back.
 I resort to killing Airoheart on an arrow trap to return him to the dungeon entrance to find a different route, though I admit I may have simply missed a vital switch that is lost in the mud and darkness.

 When I’m not grappling with annoyingly persistent monsters and stingy resources, I am grappling with how the world is constructed.
 The overworld is a labyrinth constructed from natural objects, with rocks, trees, and cliffs forming natural barriers that must be explored and maneuvered around to progress.
 Some gaps between these objects lead to valuable treasures or new locations.
 Other gaps cannot be moved through at all, even though they appear wide enough for Airoheart to slip through.
-I spend a good amount of our time exploring the overworld guiding him into gaps only to find they are covered by invisible walls.
-To be surrounded by dozens of potential paths forward only to discover that few of them can actually be traversed becomes quickly discouraging.
+I spend a good amount of our time exploring the overworld guiding the player character into gaps only to find they are covered by invisible walls.
+To be surrounded by dozens of potential paths forward of which only a few can actually be traversed becomes quickly discouraging.

 I am frustrated to write these many words since I can recognize an ambitious and imaginative videogame beneath Airoheart’s fundamental failures.

 While the darkness makes the dungeons difficult to navigate, there’s no denying that it creates an impressive and daunting atmosphere.
-Darkness is a deliberate theme and its increasing presence during the adventure represents the ultimate villain’s growing power and influence within the world.
+Darkness’ increasing presence during the adventure represents the ultimate villain’s growing power and influence within the world.
 If everything else wasn’t so difficult to read and interact with, I might even be complimenting Airoheart’s use of light and darkness.

 I like how fast travel is handled.
 While exploring the world, Airoheart discovers paintings of the world that materialize in the air.
 Touching these paintings sends him to a magical palace where the world map is inscribed on the floor.
 When Airoheart discovers a new painting, it is added to this map, and he may return there by running across its mark on the floor then exiting through another portal.
 It’s an overly complicated system to quickly return to areas we’ve already been, but it’s conceived with so much imagination I can’t help but admire it anyway.